Let us consider an example for an undergraduate user named foo, who is over disk quota and has received email warnings.

 The command would take some time, and returns:

-We see that the command returns 1000000 KB blocks.
-Now since the user foo is an undergraduate user, the limit is 8000000 KB blocks.
-So 2000000 KB (~2G) of stuff needs to be cleaned up.
+We see that the user is over by 1953.13 MB.
+So ~2GB of stuff needs to be cleaned up.

 Step 2.
 Find the largest sub-directories or files in the home directory